The EUR ING Title

 1. How to Apply for the EUR ING Title

-- The applicant must use one of the Application Forms that can be downloaded from this page and to fill it in electronically.
+- a) Hardcopy Application: Download the application form from this page and fill it in electronically.
 The Application Form is available in English, French and German in MS Word 2000, MS Word 1997 and in Adobe PDF format.
 Click on one of the link to open the relevant form:

-- The fully completed Application Form together with the requested supporting documents must be submitted to the National Monitoring Committee where the applicant is registered either directly or indirectly through his/her engineering association.
+The fully completed Application Form together with the requested supporting documents must be submitted to the National Monitoring Committee where the applicant is registered either directly or indirectly through his/her engineering association.
 To do so, depending of the country, the documents are either directly sent to the National Member by the EUR ING Candidate or to the Association he/she belongs to, which then transmit it to the National Member (to be verified locally).
-Please agree with your NMC on the way to send the application (by post mail or by e-mail).

 For instance for UK, the applications should be sent to the appropriate Institution with the appropriate fee.
 The Institutions are listed in the section "Members".
 A Guidance Note to assist in completing the form is also available to UK applicants from their Institution.

-* Important note: For Italy, the Italian National Member, CNI (Consiglio Nazionale Ingegneri) does not accept to process EUR ING applications.
+* Important note for Italian applicants: our Italian National Member, CNI (Consiglio Nazionale Ingegneri) does not accept to process EUR ING applications.
 CNI states that it would be against the Italian law to bear the EUR ING title in Italy.
 Indeed, the EUR ING being a professional title, would introduce a confusion with the Italian professional title which can only be delivered by the Italian administration for education.

 Consequently, an engineer with an education from Italy and professional experience in Italy only cannot introduce a request for EUR ING through the Italian National Member.